Healthy Texas Women Information for Providers

 Applicants may provide a letter to confirm income or expenses.
 For example, a letter from an employer or from someone providing financial support is acceptable for verifying income.
 A letter from a provider confirming child care payments is an example of a document that can verify expenses.
 A letter must be from the person providing income or being paid expenses, not the applicant.
 Letters must indicate the amount and frequency of the payment or expense, as well as the author’s phone number and address.
 All letters must be signed and dated by the author.

-Note: The letter does not need to state that the information is being requested for determining eligibility for the Texas Women's Health Program.
+Note: The letter does not need to state that the information is being requested for determining eligibility for Healthy Texas Women.

 Citizenship and identity: